Last Updated on

 Content really is KING.
 After all, the job of a search engine is to deliver the top related pages to a specific query.

-2. Algorithm Update – Google makes minor updates to their algorithms on a regular basis.
-Even the most minor change in their programming can sometimes affect the positioning of a website or piece of content.
-Then, there are the bigger updates that can sometimes work amateur SEO professionals into a frenzy.
-They can even, sometimes, catch the most experienced SEO professionals off guard.
+Google makes minor updates to their algorithms on a regular basis.
+Even the most minor change in their programming can sometimes result in keyword ranking fluctuations.
+Then, there are the bigger algorithm updates that can sometimes work amateur SEO professionals into a frenzy.
+They can even sometimes catch the most experienced SEO professionals off guard.

-Over the years, the updates that have wreaked the most havoc on search results were:
+Over the years, the major algorithm updates that have wreaked the most havoc on search results include:

 2012 – Penguin – Penguin targeted websites that were over-SEO’d.
 Websites that had poorly written, keyword-stuffed content were hardest hit.